-151 8.10.1 Pre-Shared Key
+171 8.10.1 Pre-Shared Key

-152 Components provisioned with a Pre-Shared Key might not require an asymmetric key pair or the use of X.509v3 certificates.
+172 Components provisioned with a Pre-Shared Key might not require an asymmetric key pair or the use of X.509 v3 certificates.
 Because the use of a Pre-Shared Key requires that the Requester and Responder both have knowledge of the Pre-Shared Key, the Requester can use the Responder's knowledge of the Pre-Shared Key as proof of the Responder's identity.

-153 8.10.2 Provisioned public key
+173 8.10.2 Provisioned public key

-- As an alternative to certificates, a Requester can support the ability to export a public key.
-This capability is reported by setting PUB_KEY_ID_CAP=1 in the CAPABILITIES exchange.
+- 174 As an alternative to certificates, an SPDM endpoint can support the ability to import a public key.
+This capability is reported by setting PUB\KEY\ID\CAP=1 in the CAPABILITIES exchange.
 The use case for this capability includes enabling devices that are not able to manage X.509 certificates.
-In this mode, the Responder's public key is provisioned to the Requester.
+In this mode, the Responder's public key is provisioned to the Requester (and vice versa for mutual authentication).
 Following is an example sequence for this provisioning process: - 1.
 The Responder generates or is provisioned with a key pair.
-See Key provisioning for more details. - In a secure environment, the Responder's public key is provisioned to the Requester.
-The means by which the Responder's public key is provisioned to the Requester is outside of the scope of the SPDM specification, and might use a component's private API. - After deployment, the Responder signs responses (when required) using the private key that corresponds to the public key that was provisioned to the Requester.
-To maintain security, the Responder must protect the private key, as noted in Key protection. - Note: The previous provisioning step must occur in a secure environment.
+See Key provisioning for more details. - 2.
+In a trusted environment, the Responder's public key is provisioned to the Requester.
+The means by which the Responder's public key is provisioned to the Requester is outside of the scope of the SPDM specification, and might use a component's private API. - 3.
+After deployment, the Responder signs responses (when required) using the private key that corresponds to the public key that was provisioned to the Requester.
+To maintain security, the Responder must protect the private key, as noted in Key protection. - 175 Note: The previous provisioning step must occur in a trusted environment.
 Because the public key is not part of a certificate, which is endorsed by a trusted root certificate, the source of the public key cannot be programmatically verified.
 Instead, the security associated with the public key must be enforced through physical security.
 Vendors should also provide protections to ensure that once a public key has been provisioned, another one cannot be provisioned for the same purpose unless authorized to do so.
-Further, the user should ensure that all affected components are placed back in a secure environment before any reprovisioning occurs.
+Further, the user should ensure that all affected components are placed back in a trusted environment before any reprovisioning occurs.